UNDERSTANDING THE GRIEVANCE PROCESS

 As the grievance procedure is separate and distinct from any civil cause of action, you may pursue a lawsuit in court against an attorney at the same time that your complaint against the attorney is being investigated.
 The fact that you have filed a grievance with the Bar Association will not affect the time limitation for the proper filing of any civil suit against your attorney or against anyone else.

 The Grievance Committee operates under rules adopted by the Supreme Court of Ohio which are designed to protect the public from attorney misconduct and to uphold the integrity of the Bar.
-It is the goal of the Grievance Committee members to thoroughly investigate the complaints of attorney misconduct in a manner that is fair to both the accused attorney and to the interests of the public.
+It is the goal of the Grievance Committee members to thoroughly investigate the complaints of attorney misconduct in the manner that is fair to both the accused attorney and the interests of the public.